How To Live Below Your Means: A List Of Simple Strategies

 Did you know you can actually use credit cards to your advantage?
 Yup, you read that right—but it takes discipline.

 Think of a credit card as interest-free money for up to 30 days.
-You use it for necessary expenses like gas or groceries, then—because you’re living below your means—you have extra cash at the end of the month to pay it off.
+Use it for necessary expenses like gas or groceries, and if you’re living below your means, you’ll have extra cash to pay it off at the end of the month.

 FAQs